artsy/artsy.github.io/_posts/2015-12-11-License-and-You.markdown

 We'll talk about 3 types of licenses:

-- Permissive: MIT/BSD - Jquery/ Rails/ Artsy OSS
+- Permissive: MIT/BSD, used by jQuery, Rails, Artsy OSS
-- Mostly Permissive: Apache, Mozilla - SVN / Firefox
+- Mostly Permissive: Apache/Mozzila, used by SVN, Firefox
-- Copyleft / Viral - Git/ Linux/ Wordpress
+- Copyleft: GPL, used by Git, Linux, Wordpress

 ### Common Components

-All Share one important thing:
+All share one important thing:

   * YOU MAY USE THIS
   * NO WARRANTY